git-geo/PyTimer/README.md

 2. Enter amount of seconds in the ***"Seconds" input field***
 3. Press ***"Start timer" button***
 ## Issue
-if you want to enter only minutes or only seconds (not both things), PyTymer won
+if you want to enter only minutes or only seconds (not both things), PyTymer won't get started.
+This is because the opposite field isn't filled.
+If you need to fill only one field, then you'll enter 0 in opposite field. ***For example:***
+`Minutes: 20
+Seconds: 0`